oliverartz/phenotype_analysis/README.md

 # phenotype_analysis
-tools and scripts to analyze and visualize phenotypes
+Small collection of personal tools and scripts to analyze and visualize phenotypes.